goyalakshat111/book-record-management/README.md

 ## /books
 GET: Get all books✅
-POST: Add a new book
+POST: Create or Add a new book✅

 ## /books/{id}
 GET: Get a book by id✅
-PUT: Update a book by id
+PUT: Update a book by id✅

 ## /books/issued/by-user
 GET: Get all issued books✅